kroshu/kuka_robot_descriptions/README.md

 However, Gazebo does not shut down automatically after the test.
 To handle this, `run_gazebo_tests.py` manually terminates Gazebo using a `kill` command.
 Since invoking `kill` within a test causes an automatic test failure, this step is performed **outside the testing framework**.

-## 2. Testing Phase
+### 2. Testing Phase

-To bridge the gap between the actual Gazebo tests and the CI testing framework, we use a workaround:
+To bridge the gap between the actual Gazebo tests and the CI testing framework, we use the following solution:

 - Test results are written to a text file: `gazebo_test.txt`.
 - During the testing phase, `test_gazebo_robot_support.py` reads and evaluates the results from this file.
 - To keep the test alive long enough for evaluation, we launch `gazebo_test_keep_alive.cpp`, a simple publisher node that ensures the test file remains active.

-This workaround is necessary because Gazebo lacks a proper software shutdown mechanism, making parameterized testing more complex than it should be.

 > **Note:** The current test uses **Gazebo Harmonic (Gazebo Sim v8.9.0)** for verification.